 Scheduled Task with a Logon Delay

 Creating a Scheduled Task to run at logon with a delay is somewhat cumbersome with PowerShell, so as a result, you need to call the Task Scheduler Scripting Objects.
 Below walks you through it.
-This file contains bidirectional Unicode text that may be interpreted or compiled differently than what appears below.
+This file contains hidden or bidirectional Unicode text that may be interpreted or compiled differently than what appears below.
 To review, open the file in an editor that reveals hidden Unicode characters.
-Learn more about bidirectional Unicode characters Show hidden characters $adminname = 'MyUser' $adminpassword = 'password' $taskName = "Start Studio" $ShedService = New-Object –comobject 'Schedule.Service' $ShedService.Connect() $Task = $ShedService.NewTask(0) $Task.RegistrationInfo.Description = $taskName $Task.Settings.Enabled = $true $Task.Settings.AllowDemandStart = $true…
+Learn more about bidirectional Unicode characters Show hidden characters $adminname = 'MyUser' $adminpassword = 'password' $taskName = "Start Studio" $ShedService = New-Object -comobject 'Schedule.Service' $ShedService.Connect() $Task = $ShedService.NewTask(0) $Task.RegistrationInfo.Description = $taskName $Task.Settings.Enabled = $true $Task.Settings.AllowDemandStart…

 Change Azure ARM VM OS disk